Monetra/monetra_magento2/README.md

 - **User-Facing Payment Error Message**: The message that the user will see during the checkout process if an internal error within the module prevents the sale from successfully completing.

 - **Sort Order**: Determines where this payment method will appear in relation to other payment methods on the checkout page.
 For example, if the sort order for this method is set to 1, and the sort order for another payment method is set to 2, this one will appear above the other one on the list of payment method options.

+### Generating an API Key<a name="generating-api-key"></a>

+Starting with version 3.0.0, the Monetra module for Magento 2 uses Monetra API key authentication instead of username/password authentication.
+This provides several security benefits.
+API keys can be revoked in case an application is compromised, and they remove the need to store a username and password in your Magento configuration.
+This also means that Monetra password changes or resets will no longer require a configuration update in Magento.

+The easiest way to generate an API key to use with your Magento integration is to use the "Generate Key" button on the admin configuration page.
+This will open a popup window where you can enter your Monetra credentials (and select a profile, if necessary) to generate a key.

+Once your key has been generated, the popup window will close. **You must click the "Save Config" button to store the key in your Magento configuration.**

+**Note:** If your Magento instance already has a Monetra username and password configured, it will continue to work as it did previously.
+However, as of version 3.0.0 you will be unable to set a new username or password.

 ### Monetra Account Vault Configuration